ashwinvis/pyenv-virtualenv-migrate/README.md

 ### Using `pyenv virtualenv-migrate` with pyenv

-pyenv-virtualenv-migrate uses `pyenv virtualenv` and `pyenv migrate` to recreate virtualenvs with a different Python version.

-To migrate installed virtualenv from `3.8.9` to `3.9.4`, use `pyenv virtualenv-migrate`.
+pyenv-virtualenv-migrate uses `pyenv virtualenv` and `pyenv migrate` to recreate virtual environments with a different Python version.
+For example, to migrate virtual environments based on Python `3.8.9` to `3.9.4`, use `pyenv virtualenv-migrate` as follows:

-    $ pyenv virtualenv-migrate 3.8.9 3.9.4
+    pyenv virtualenv-migrate 3.8.9 3.9.4

 ## Version History